 SE: (Brings out a lot of about 10 filters, most of them UV and one set of macro filters) These are the ones that I have

 Me: What about ND?
 I don’t require these filters.
 I want the dark grey ones.
-(I also show him a filter on phone).
+(I also show him a photograph of a filter on phone).

 SE: Sorry.
 These are the only filters that I have.
 The one you are showing seems like a badly photographed picture of one of these filters.

 Me: (cursing my luck and the wasted time, I quietly slip out of the store.
 My wife is ready to crack up laughing at the conversation that just took place in the shop).